Oak Wasp Galls

 To construct her nursery, female Oak Gall Wasps employ a not-so-subtle subterfuge.
 Instead of woking to find and construct a nest of her own, the wasp turns to the mighty oak and bends it to her will!

 Eggs are gently inserted into the flesh of the oak's limbs and cause the area to swell.
 These deformaties are better known as galls, and help to protect and feed the developing wasp larvae that hatch inside.
-Although they are sometimes refered to as plant tumors, these growths are not harmful to the oak.
+Although they are sometimes referred to as plant tumors, these growths are not harmful to the oak.
 Galls made by this particular wasp, can grow to the size of a small babies fist, and to the untrained eye look like apples.
-Therefore, they are often refered to as oak apples.
+Therefore, they are often referred to as oak apples.
 What if one were to pick said oak apple and take it into their office?
 What would happen?

 This is exactly what Carol Bornstein, Director of the Museum's Nature Gardens, did two weeks ago.
 Though Carol knew exactly what she was plucking from the Valley Oak, Quercus lobata, in our Nature Gardens, she ended up getting a bit more than she bargained for.
 A few days later—in the middle of a meeting no less—an unsuspecting Museum staffer, saw a tiny wasp skittering over her desk.
 Being a diligent worker, he quickly scooped the tiny insect into a handy vial (who doesn't go to meetings with vials in their pockets?) and brought it to my office.